Spijkervet/torchaudio-augmentations/README.md

 # Audio Augmentations

-Audio augmentations library for PyTorch for audio in the time-domain.
+Audio augmentations library for PyTorch for audio in the time-domain, with support for stochastic data augmentations as used often in self-supervised / contrastive learning.

 ## Usage